nordicenergy/wallet-app/src/desktop/README.md

 npm run build
 ```

-Then, you can either compile a production version (3a) or development version (3b) of Trinity:
+Then, you can either compile a production version (3a) or development version (3b) of Nordic Energy:

 ### 3a.
-Compile Trinity desktop appplication
+Compile Nordic Energy desktop wallet appplication

 After the application is prepared you can compile the wallet application by running: